vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/03_adhikAri-paddhatiH.md

 <details><summary>English</summary>

-12. That Hari shall be the means and the end to the ignorant (ajna), the wise (Sarvajña) and the Bhaktas, is what has been said by Saunaka in his comment on the man- tra, Jitanta" (Victory to Thee, O Lord!):
+12. That Hari shall be the means and the end to the ignorant (ajna), the wise (Sarvajña) and the Bhaktas, is what has been said by Saunaka in his comment on the mantra, Jitanta" (Victory to Thee, O Lord!):
 </details>